fbpx

 Joe Coomber at the 1980 Gold Badge Awards Joe Coomber at the 1980 Gold Badge Awards

-In 1944, the Composers Guild of Great Britain (CGGB) formed, to represent the interests of classical composers, including composers for film.
+In 1944 the Composers Guild of Great Britain (CGGB) was established to represent classical composers, including composers for film, giving a voice to a vital part of the music industry.

-The British Songwriters Protection Guild of Great Britain was founded in 1947.
-Over its history, it renamed to become the Songwriters Guild of Great Britain, and later still, the British Academy of Songwriters, Composers and Authors (BASCA).
+In the 1947 the British Songwriters Protection Guild was founded.
+This organisation later became the Songwriters Guild of Great Britain and eventually the British Academy of Songwriters, Composers and Authors (BASCA), reflecting its expanding remit.

-In 1976, the Association of Professional Composers (APC) was founded to exclusively represent professional composers, predominately media composers.
+In 1976 the Association of Professional Composers (APC) was formed to represent media composers exclusively, marking another milestone in supporting the needs of composers.

 Adele winning songwriter of the year at The Ivors 2012